US Senate announces stopgap measure to avert impending government shutdown

 In a video statement on Tuesday, Democratic President Joe Biden, a frequent target of conservative complaints over budgeting, accused “a small group of extreme House Republicans” of attempting to shut down the government to further their priorities.

-“I’m prepared to do my part, but Republicans in the House of Representatives refuse,” he said.
+“I’m prepared to do my part but Republicans in the House of Representatives refuse,” he said.
 “They refuse to stand up to the extremists in their party.
-So now everyone in America could be forced to pay the price.”
+So now, everyone in America could be forced to pay the price.”

 The Senate recessed on Tuesday after a procedural vote to advance the stopgap deal concluded with overwhelming support: There were 77 votes in favour of starting work on the bill, and only 19 against.